1-7-73

 EV's discs 1-3 of Third Night ("Version A") uses the audience tape as it's foundation and then uses the soundboard tape to fill in the gaps.
 The first splice away from the audience lasts less than a second, and is to displace the tape stretch before the show - a bit absurd.
 The other splices have purpose, and are made fairly quickly, unlike the lengthy overlapping ones found on Tarantura2000's "Last of the Last."
 The splice during Moby, while using less soundboard tape than T2k, misses 23 seconds of the audience tape.
 The last few seconds of tape after the show are missing too.
 It's sound is slightly less amplified than T2k's.

 EV's discs 4-6 of Third Night ("Version B") uses the soundboard as it's foundation and then uses the audience tape to file in the gaps.
-Oddly, Rock and Roll does not seem to be cut and a splice is not readily heard.
-All other titles are cut here, so either EV found the complete song or they've spliced in two seconds from an entirely different show.
+Rock and Roll is cut but not spliced.
 They're missing about 30 seconds of soundboard tape after Stairway.
 The sound is typical good sound for the board tape.